George Mann produces Si Kahn’s ‘Labor Day: A Tribute to Hard Working People Everywhere’

 Among the voices we hear, apart from Kahn and Mann themselves, are Peggy Seeger (still with us at 89), Cathy Fink and Marcy Marxer, Vivian Nesbit and John Dillon, Michael Johnathon and Odetta (who passed in 2008), Laurie Lewis, Joe Jencks, John McCutcheon, Tom Chapin, Kathy Mattea and a crew of musicians and backup singers Mann works with.
 Clever engineering allows voices from past recordings to meld seamlessly with today’s performers.

 The 62-minute album also serves to celebrate the 50th anniversary of Si’s album New Wood with re-recordings of such songs as “Aragon Mill,” “Gone Gonna Rise Again,” “Lawrence Jones,” and “Truck Driving Woman.”
 I thought I knew quite a few of Si Kahn’s songs, but most of these were new to me.
-Not every one of them, of course, is going to find its way onto picket lines and into union halls in the very near future, but some will, like the labor classics alluded to in more than one number.
+Not every one of them, of course, is going to find its way onto picket lines and into union halls in the very near future, but some will like the labor classics alluded to in more than one number.

 Solidarity is a natural theme, and “Solidarity Day” dates from September 19, 1981, performed when over 250,000 union members and supporters filled the streets of Washington, D.C., to protest Pres.
-Reagan’s firing of 12,500 air traffic controllers, his opening salvo on the labor movement that set the tone for the next two generations of right-wing battle against organized labor.
+Reagan’s firing of 12,500 air traffic controllers, his opening salvo on the labor movement that set the tone for the next two generations of right-wing battles against organized labor.
 I like to quote some of the most moving and poetic lyrics in songs (although the printed texts available here do not always coincide with the sung words): “There’s a lot of heroes gone over to the other shore / Each one did their work and had their say / Their vision leads us onward towards a future bright and fair / We follow on Solidarity Day.”

 Organizing is another topic frequently addressed, starting with the opening number, “Back When Times Were Hard,” honoring the union organizers who at great personal sacrifice helped whole communities of workers make a better life for themselves: “Outside the gates at midnight / In a hundred company towns / They talked about the truth that makes us free / The power of the union / The strength that’s in us all / The vision of a day that’s still to be….
 Some of them were beaten / Some got thrown in jail / Some of them were ridden out of town / But the unions that they organized / Are here with us today / Proud and strong, they’ll never keep us down.”